StereoPythonics/Tcp.Framing/README.md

 Your objects need to end up as bytes somehow, and while inefficient, utf8 json is a good universal starting point.

 This library makes use of System.Text.Json to handle this, but does so through the ```IBlobSerializer``` interface to users to easily swap in their own implementiation.

+By default, GZip compression will be applied when serializing to blobs.

 ### Advice on rolling your own